-George G. Gordon, former co-Leader of our antitrust practice group and the life sciences practice, focuses his practice on antitrust litigation, counseling and government investigations.
-He is a member of both the antitrust/competition and commercial litigation groups.
-Mr. Gordon's experience includes substantial antitrust class action litigation and general antitrust litigation including a number of significant antitrust actions involving claims of monopolization, unlawful price discrimination, unlawful group boycotts, predatory pricing, and monopoly leveraging.
+George G. Gordon, former Co-Chair of Dechert’s antitrust/competition and life sciences practice groups, focuses his practice on antitrust litigation, counseling and government investigations.
+He is also a member of the commercial litigation groups.
+Mr. Gordon’s experience includes substantial antitrust class action litigation and general antitrust litigation including a number of significant antitrust actions involving claims of monopolization, unlawful price discrimination, unlawful group boycotts, predatory pricing, and monopoly leveraging.
 He has also successfully represented clients in a number of non-public investigations by the Federal Trade Commission and the Department of Justice, Antitrust Division.

 Holly B. Fitzsimmons was appointed as a U.S. Magistrate Judge for Connecticut in June 1993, and reappointed in 2001 and 2009.
 She has been on recall since her retirement in April 2015, assisting the District of New Jersey and the Western District of New York in addition to Connecticut.
 As a recall judge, she conducts mediations, manages complex litigation and handles trials and dispositive motions on consent of the parties.